Fleet

 Side-Window Sun Exposure – Risk Reduction by Design

-Shadewing is an engineering control that eliminates a known but under-recognised driving risk before it escalates into an incident, injury, or compliance issue.
+Shadewing is an externally mounted engineering control designed to eliminate side-window sun exposure before it escalates into a safety incident, injury, or compliance issue.

 1. Visual Obstruction Risk